Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 About 18% of Americans have fair credit, which can make qualifying for a credit card tricky.
 It’s a Catch-22: If you apply for a credit card and are denied, your credit score will take a hit, making it harder to be approved.
 But if you don’t apply for a card, then you won’t have a chance to build credit and improve your credit score over time.

-That’s why those with fair credit scores should get pre-approved before applying for a credit card.
-Read below to see which credit cards are best for fair credit and how to get preapproved for them.
+That’s why, if you have a fair credit score, it’s wise to get pre-approved before you apply for a credit card.
+Check out the details below to find the best credit cards for fair credit and learn how you can get preapproved for them.

 Cards For Fair Credit You Can Prequalify For

-The following cards approve applicants with fair credit and let them prequalify before they apply.
-This helps you gauge your approval chances before submitting an application and undergoing a hard credit check.
+The cards listed below approve applicants with fair credit and offer prequalification before you apply.
+This helps you assess your approval chances before actually submitting an application and facing a hard credit inquiry.

 - No annual or hidden fees.
 See if you’re approved in seconds